Skip to content

 Workplace safety—for your people

-Workers who believe that their employer provides a safe and healthy workplace are more likely to report for work during a pandemic.
+Workers who believe that their employer provides a safe and healthy workplace are more likely to report for work and engage with health and safety processes.
 Clear action and communication promotes confidence in your ability to protect workers and reduce absenteeism.
 If your company is hiring new people to address shortages, demonstrating that you are committed to a safe and healthy workplace goes a long way to landing top talent.

 Contractor and third-party safety—for your workplace and your supply chain

-With many workers displaced or in quarantine, your company is likely to have increased its use of contractors to address disruptions in your supply chain or business.
+It's likely your company has had to increase its use of contractors to address disruptions in your supply chain or business.
 Before you sign an agreement with a third-party or hire a single contractor, here are some steps you can take to ensure their safety and yours when they’re on the job or at your site.

 Step 1: Screen the contracting business and its contractors.

-Set up pre-qualification questionnaires that ensure contractors comply with your organisation’s standards of safety, quality, and overall corporate standards.
+Set up pre-qualification questionnaires that ensure contractors comply with your organization’s standards of safety, quality and overall corporate standards.
 For the contractors, use employee induction records.
-Capture their training certificates, check to see if they have the right PPE with them, make sure they are fit and healthy, and they have tested negative for COVID-19.
+Capture their training certificates, check to see if they have the right personal protective equipment (PPE) with them, make sure they are fit and healthy and that they have tested negative for COVID-19.
 This testing should be regular, ongoing and easy to report results.

 Step 2.
 Build safety requirements into contracts and accounts payable processes